 The day after ShopRite closes, its landlord announces that Key Food, a New York-based grocery chain, will move into the same location with an expected opening of September 2019.

-Kenney faces to challengers in the May 21 Democratic primary as he runs for a second term: former controller Alan Butkovitz and State Sen. Anthony Williams.
-Both are outspoken critics of the tax.
+Kenney faced two challengers in the May 21 Democratic primary as he ran for a second term: former controller Alan Butkovitz and State Sen. Anthony Williams.
+Both were outspoken critics of the tax, but Kenney easily defeated them.